Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Open new command prompt windows and cd in to Learning-JavaScript-DesktopApplication to run new instances of the desktop application.
 The command to create each desktop application instance is: npm start

-Create more than 1 instance of the application to use the applications live code sharing functionality.
+Create more than 1 application instance to use the applications live code sharing functionality.

 Running Linux operating systems within Virtual Box: If the page elements do not appear after launching the application, this is a known web browser issue.
 To resolve, within the package.json file on the "start" line, add: --disable-gpu after electron . ("start": "electron . --disable-gpu").